Quantcast

 Fallecimiento 12 Ene 1717 Curacao, Antillas Holandesas Buscar todos los individuos que registran eventos en este lugar.

-ID Persona I1808 rodriguezuribe
+ID Persona I1808 rodriguezuribe.co

 Última Modificación 6 Sep 2023

 Familia 1 Antepasados Sara de Mordechai Abendana y Gomes de Pas, n.
-1650, Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.f.
+1650, Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.f.
 9 Jun 1689, Curacao, Antillas Holandesas Buscar todos los individuos que registran eventos en este lugar.
 (Edad 39 años)

 Tipo: Sinagoga

-Age at Marriage He : ~ 23 años and 6 months - She : ~ 23 años and 6 months.
+Age at Marriage He : ~ 23 años y 6 months - She : ~ 23 años y 6 months.

 Hijos